Corona: Your passengers rights, compensation and options explained

 Although they should reimburse you with the full ticket price, many airlines are taking advantage of this chaotic situation and are avoiding doing what they are obliged to do under EU Regulation 261/2004.
 We feel it is imperative that you, the passenger, are fully aware of your rights in this uncertain time and it’s extremely important to remember these points:

-• Full ticket costs must be reimbursed within 2 weeks after the flight cancellation
+• Full ticket costs must be reimbursed within a week after the flight cancellation

 • Passengers are entitled to a ticket refund regardless if extraordinary circumstances caused the cancellation or not